Coast Guard Officials Warning Potential Boaters To Prepare For Worst Before Scratching Urge To Get Out On Water

 “It looks really idyllic, everybody loves it,” George Polgar with Pier 3 Marina said.
-“I’m going to go out and get a boat.”READ MORE: Pennsylvania Drops Legal Action Against Restaurants Accused Of Defying COVID-19 Orders
+“I’m going to go out and get a boat.”READ MORE: New Jersey Mask Mandate, Social Distancing Rules Lifted As Memorial Day Weekend Kicks Off

 Whether in Somers Point or the Penns Landing waterfront, there’s nothing quite like a hot day spent on a boat, but the good times can end very quickly.